Realtime Safety Control for Bipedal Robots to Avoid Multiple Obstacles via CLF-CBF Constraints: Introduction and Contributions

 Inspired by the above-cited works on CLF-CBF-QPs for planning and control, we incorporate high-bandwidth obstacle avoidance into the CLF-RRT* reactive planner of \cite{huang2021efficient}.
 The CLF in \cite{huang2021efficient} takes into account features specific to bipeds, such as the limited lateral leg motion that renders lateral walking more laborious than sagittal plane walking.
 This paper seeks to utilize the CLF designed specifically for bipedal robots in tandem with a CBF to avoid multiple, non-overlapping obstacles in a smooth fashion, while ensuring progress to a goal state.

 The main contributions of the new proposed CLF-CBF system are the following: \begin{enumerate} \item We propose a novel CLF-CBF-QP obstacle avoidance system specifically adapted for bipedal robots locomoting in the presence of multiple non-overlapping obstacles.
 The full system provides for real-time obstacle detection, CBF design, and safe control input generation through a QP. \item We mathematically prove the validity of the proposed CBF for both single and multiple obstacles.
-We also analytically analyze the existence of spurious equilibrium points induced by the CLF-CBF constraints on the QP. \item We provide simulations that support the mathematical analysis for obstacle avoidance while reaching a goal. \item The overall reactive planning system is demonstrated experimentally on a 20-degree-of-freedom Cassie-series bipedal robot. \item We open-source the implementations of the system in C++ with Robot Operating System (ROS) \cite{ros} and associated videos of the experiments; see \href{https://github.com/UMich-BipedLab/multi_object_avoidance_via_clf_cbf}{https://github.com/UMich-BipedLab/multi\_object\_avoidance\_via\_clf\_cbf}. \end{enumerate}
+We also analytically analyze the existence of spurious equilibrium points induced by the CLF-CBF constraints on the QP. \item We propose a simple means to smooth and interpolate the discontinuous reference control variables, which are introduced when switching from one target to another. \item We provide simulations that support the mathematical analysis for obstacle avoidance while reaching a goal. \item The overall reactive planning system is demonstrated experimentally on a 20-degree-of-freedom Cassie-series bipedal robot. \item We open-source the implementations of the entire CLF-CBF system in C++ with Robot Operating System (ROS) \cite{ros} and associated videos of the experiments; see \href{https://github.com/UMich-BipedLab/multi_object_avoidance_via_clf_cbf}{https://github.com/UMich-BipedLab}\href{https://github.com/UMich-BipedLab/multi_object_avoidance_via_clf_cbf} {/multi\_object\_avoidance\_via\_clf\_cbf}. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:RelatedWork} overviews related work.
 The design and validation of the proposed CBF is presented in Sec.~\ref{sec:Methods}.
-We analyze equilibrium points of the proposed CBF in Appendix~\ref{sec:EquilibriumAnalysis}.
+We analyze equilibrium points of the proposed CBF in \ref{sec:EquilibriumAnalysis}.
 Section \ref{sec:Multi-CBF} proposes a novel and simple method to combine CBFs for non-overlapping obstacles.
-Simulation and experimental results are given in Sec.~\ref{sec:Simulation and Experiment}.
+Section \ref{sec:SmoothRefControl} introduces a method to smooth the reference control variables while switching target positions.
+Simulation and experimental results are given in Sec.~\ref{sec:Simulation} and Sec.~\ref{sec:Experiments}, respectively.
+Section \ref{sec:Conclusion} concludes the paper and provides potential future work.